A Store with a History

 At the Jamboree, we’re all very proud of and grateful to the musicians who bring their instruments and their talent to the store every week.
 The show starts every Friday at 6:30 p.m and they will play till we close around 10:30.

-The store continues to be a community gathering spot, hosting a variety of meetings, films, parties, classes, presentations and lots of informal gatherings of friends.
+The store continues to be a community gathering spot, hosting a variety of music events, films, parties, classes, presentations and lots of informal gatherings of friends.
 Everyone is welcome to relax and participate in this community.